node-dmx/dmx/readme.md

 - outBounce
 - inOutBounce

+Returns a Animation object with the animation step added.

 #### animation.delay(duration)

 - <code>duration</code> - Number, duration in ms

 Delay the next animation step for duration.
+Returns a Animation object with the delay step added.

 #### animation.run(universe, onFinish)

 - <code>universe</code> - Object, reference to the universe driver
 - <code>onFinish</code> - Function, called when the animation is done

+Run the Animation on the specified universe.